Cosmic PeV Neutrinos and the Sources of Ultrahigh Energy Protons

-IceCube may well be then informing us of the workings of a class of accelerators distinct from those providing cosmic rays.
-Dividing our inferred neutrino emissivity into sources yields an average of $\sim\,$4$\,-\,$10$\, \times \,$$10^{43}\,$erg$\,$s$^{-1}$(100$\,$Gpc$^{-3}/n$) for a space density $n$.
-These are values similar to those of AGN.
+Fig.~\ref{UHECR3} shows the fluxes from the neutrino models with parameters chosen to more directly fit the wider IceCube data.
+Model { 3} was chosen to have an intrinsic break in the spectrum in order to suppress the neutrino event rate above $\sim\!2$~PeV.
+Obviously, if this is directly associated with a decline in the proton flux, there is no way to produce appreciable $10^{18}\,$eV cosmic rays.

+Model { 4} appears more promising.
+The steeper spectrum leads to relatively fewer high-energy neutrino events, with the lower $\bar{\nu}_e$ flux making the Glashow resonance less prominent, although it is allowed to continue to higher energies.
+Even in this case, though, the proton flux does not match up with the UHECR data.

+Interpreting our neutrino fluxes as the result of the photopion process, we see that the resulting protons are typically insufficient to explain the cosmic-ray measurements unless the neutrino output is suppressed.
+The first important implication is that, if the source conditions do not include a mechanism for effective pion/muon cooling, the dominant class of accelerator should allow for proton escape without significant neutrino production.
+This might also imply the benefit of allowing for efficient escape of nuclei, which tend to be more fragile due to the lower thresholds for photodisintegration.

+For instance, increasing the Model { 4} proton flux by a factor of 5 brings good agreement near $10^{18}\,$eV.
+At lower energies, the UHECR spectrum is presumably due to Galactic nuclei (see, e.g., \cite{Gaisser:2013bla}).
+At $\gtrsim\, 10^{18.5}\,$eV results, although we have not addressed this in detail.

+Dividing our inferred neutrino emissivity for Models { 3} and { 4} into sources with space density $n$ yields an average of $\sim\!
+10^{37}\,$erg$\,$s$^{-1}$(Mpc$^{-3}/n$).
+This simple energetics requirement can be met by galaxies or a variety of AGN classes, although more exotic scenarios may be considered \cite{Barger:2013pla,Borriello:2013ala,Stecker:2013jfa,Diaz:2013wia,Anchordoqui:2014hua,Stecker:2014xja,Chen:2013dza,Feldstein:2013kka,Esmaili:2013gha}.